 And it pays off big time!
 If a couple of thousand regular people are willing to have their posts speak about a brand, you’d be more likely to consider buying from that brand, right?

 If you’re a brand that understands the importance of user-generated content in their marketing toolbox, buckle up, ‘cause we’ve got just the right guide for you.
 Read on to find out how you can get the users to brand-ambassador your way to success.

 Types of User Generated Content

 As there are numerous examples of user-generated content on Instagram, so much of the content can be classified as UGC.
 Basically, any type of organic mention of the brand by users is considered UGC.

-That being said, there is still one way to categorise UGC.
+That being said, there is still one way to categorize UGC.
 If we consider the form of it, we could see that there are essentially two types of UGC on Instagram and social media in general.

 - Reviews and testimonials – Most people would think of reviews and testimonials as a category of their own.
-However, these are actually the quintessential user generated content examples.
+However, these are actually the quintessential user-generated content examples.
 Created and posted by users, mentioning a brand, and posted on social media, in most cases free of charge, reviews and testimonials are the pioneers of UGC on social media and beyond.

 - Community content – This is your regular type of UGC where a brand sources UGC and uses it to boost brand awareness and grow a community around their business.